 But I had started from below the ramparts on the other side of the cape.
 I don’t think it was even a mile that I walked along the river past cruise ships large and small, peering anxiously upward and hoping I was going in the right direction.
 Then I saw my beacon up a hill and through the trees.
 I knew where I was and I felt a little sheepish about having doubted.

 I spent three hours exploring the old lower town at the bottom of the cliff where Champlain built his first “habitation” in 1608.

-I visited the tiny Notre Dame des Victoires, built in 1699 and rebuilt in 1759 after an American bombardment.
-I sat in a park listening to a young woman who played a flute.
+I visited the tiny Notre Dame des Victoires, built-in 1699, and rebuilt in 1759 after an American bombardment.
+I sat in a park listening to a young woman who played the flute.
 And I ambled through every street.

 A Flamboyant Gouverneur

 The Fairmont Le Chateau Frontenac was named after Louis de Baude, Count of Frontenac who governed New France in the late 17th century.
 While residing in a palace on these very ramparts, he gave frequent balls at which he loved to dance the minute.

 The Chateau was first a Canadian Pacific Hotel, opening in 1893 with 170 rooms.
 There have been additions and renovations through the years, the latest being a major renovation just completed.

 Today there are 619 rooms and suites with high-speed internet access and flat-screen tv, five restaurants, and a large, stately lobby.
 On a lower floor are a street of boutiques, a health club, and an entrance to Dufferin Terrace.